 Established in 2016 as the "Dark Money Book Club" to discuss Jane Mayer's book on "the hidden history of the billionaires behind the rise of the radical right," the club is now called "Democracy Talks" and has broadened its agenda to include political and cultural critiques of threats to US democracy from both the right and the left.
-Beyond reading (or viewing) books, articles, and podcasts, members bring their own perspectives to discussions and strive to put ideas into action.
-The club owes its founding and continued success to the Saint Joan of Arc Catholic Church and Minnesota Citizens for Clean Elections (Clean Elections Minnesota).
+Beyond reading (or viewing) books, articles, videos, and podcasts, members bring their own perspectives to discussions and strive to put ideas into action.
+The club owes its founding and continued success to the Saint Joan of Arc Catholic Church and Clean Elections Minnesota.
 Meetings generally take place on the third Wednesday of each month at the church.
-During the pandemic, however, the meetings have been Zoomed.
+During the pandemic, however, meetings have been Zoomed.
 No dues; everyone with a stake in our democratic policies and principles is welcome.

 And Recent Sessions...